michaelh23/bms_processingclass/content/activities/index.md

 What would you change to have the circle follow the mouse as it grows?
 How could you vary the speed at which the circle grows?

+Answer these questions by using comments at the bottom and outside of your draw function.

+Save your sketch as "Activity9"

 ## Activity 10

+Create a new sketch.

 Create one shape (ellipse or rect) and declare variables for all the arguments needed.
 For example:  x, y, w, h, fillColor, backgroundColor, change.